T-Ev/TwitterSearchTokenTest/README.md

 ![Demo Screenshot](https://cdn.discordapp.com/attachments/803131522571829289/1044900876772446219/image.png)

+## Using it via extension:
+Go to chrome://extensions/ and turn on developer mode (top right).

+Then click "Load Unpacked" and navigate to wherever you saved this file locally.
+It'll then load into chrome.

 ## Contribute

 Feel free to fork and make it your own!
 Also I eat PR's for breakfast :)